flukejones/asusctl/MANUAL.md

 - `asusd`: The main system daemon.
 It is autostarted by a udev rule and systemd unit.
 - `asusd-user`: The user level daemon.
 Currently will run an anime sequence, with RGB keyboard sequences soon.
-- `asusctl`: The CLI for interacting with the system daemon
+- `asusctl`: The CLI for interacting with the system daemon.
 - `asus-notify`: A notification daemon with a user systemd unit that can be enabled.

 ## `asusd`